Bruce McKellar: Academic career

-Immediately on completion of his PhD, McKellar was appointed as lecturer at the University of Sydney.
+Immediately on completion of his PhD, McKellar was appointed as a lecturer at the University of Sydney.
 In 1965, McKellar was invited by J. Robert Oppenheimer to become a member of the Institute for Advanced Study, Princeton, USA, which he undertook from 1966 to 1968.
-He then returned to University of Sydney.
+He then returned to the University of Sydney.
 In 1972, at the age of 30, McKellar was appointed as the Professor of Theoretical Physics at Melbourne University.
 He retired from this role in 2007.

-He has held visiting positions at the French Atomic Energy Commission, Saclay (France), the TRIUMF Laboratories (Canada), the University of Washington (Seattle United States), the Los Alamos Laboratory (United States), CERN (Switzerland), the Yukawa Institute (Japan), the National Taiwan University, the National University of Singapore, the Australian National University and Adelaide University.
+He has held visiting positions at the French Atomic Energy Commission, Saclay (France), the TRIUMF Laboratories (Canada), the University of Washington (Seattle United States), the Los Alamos Laboratory (United States), CERN (Switzerland), the Yukawa Institute (Japan), the National Taiwan University, the National University of Singapore, the Australian National University and the University of Adelaide.

-At Princeton McKellar began his work on weak interactions, calculating the parity violation in expected in nuclei.
+At Princeton, McKellar began his work on weak interactions, calculating the parity violation expected in nuclei.
 He also started his work on three and many body nuclear forces.
 It was characteristic of this work that he was applying the current algebra techniques of particle physics to obtain results about nuclei.
-During his time at the University of Melbourne, McKellar and his collaborators published his definitive study on three nucleon forces, famously known as the "Tucson-Melbourne" force.
-His work on weak interactions led to calculation of the electric dipole moments expected for the nucleon and atoms in various models of these interactions.
+During his time at the University of Melbourne, McKellar and his collaborators published their definitive study on three-nucleon forces, famously known as the "Tucson-Melbourne" force.
+His work on weak interactions led to the calculation of the electric dipole moments expected for the nucleon and atoms in various models of these interactions.
 This work then evolved into studies of related effects in the B meson system.

 McKellar and his students also did foundational work on the behaviour of neutrinos propagating through a dense background of neutrinos as one finds in the early universe.
-He is well known for the "He McKellar Wilkens" phase, a seminal quantum physics result predicted by He and McKellar, and Wilkens (independently) in 1993–94.
+He is well known for the "He McKellar Wilkens" phase, a seminal quantum physics result predicted by He and McKellar and Wilkens (independently) in 1993–94.

-McKellar has made significant contribution to the development of the study of physics in Australia.
+McKellar has made a significant contribution to the development of the study of physics in Australia.
 He was elected a Fellow of the Australian Academy of Science in 1987, was its Vice President for Physical Sciences from 2000–2004 and its Foreign Secretary from 2004–2006.
 He was a founding member of the Australian Research Council, playing a key role in both its establishment and development.

 McKellar actively facilitates physics research, policy development and international collaboration globally, especially in the Asia-Pacific Region.
-He served on the board of trustees of the sia Pacific Centre for Theoretical Physics and on the Council of the Association of Asia Pacific Physical Societies for many years.
+He served on the board of trustees of the SIA Pacific Centre for Theoretical Physics and on the Council of the Association of Asia Pacific Physical Societies for many years.
 He chaired the Regional Committee for Asia and the Pacific of the International Council for Science (ICSU) (2009–2011), as well as the Australia and New Zealand Association for the Advancement of Science (ANZAAS) (1992–1998).

 McKellar is a Fellow of the Australian Institute of Physics, the Institute of Physics (UK), the American Physical Society, and the Australian Academy of Science.